Our glossary will help you understand the terms we use on our website and throughout the University.

 Quota - The number of places available in a course.

-Recognition of Prior Learning (RPL) - VU recognises that students gain knowledge from work and/or life experience as well as study.
-RPL or Recognition of Current Competency (RCC) is an assessment process that applies to individuals who may have prior study, or relevant experience, but who do not have access to credit transfer arrangements for their chosen course.
+Recognition of Prior Learning (RPL) - RPL or Recognition of Current Competency (RCC) is an assessment process that applies to individuals who may have prior study, or relevant experience, but who do not have access to credit transfer arrangements for their chosen course.
+(See also credit and advanced standing.)

 School age dependants - Family members aged between 5 and 18 years.